QuentinRougemont/genome_assembly/README.md

 Stuff I used with HiFi only, no HiC, trio, ONT, linked or short reads were available

+# To Do:

+add ONT pipeline

+add dorado basecalling for oNT

+add contamination checks

 ## Dependancies

 ### tested on linux, depends on gcc, python, R, java.
 Conda is usefull to ease software installations

+### quick and reproducible installation

+first clone this repository,

+then see the file `assembly_env.yml` to get everything in a minute through mamba (conda)

+for busco check : `busco_env.yml`

+for jellyfish run: `bash ./jellyfish.install.sh`

+### manual installation:

 **hifiasm** software availalble [here](https://github.com/chhylp123/hifiasm)